 While some may argue with the biotic pump theory, with the trees cut down, they no longer intercept and soak in the rain, associating them with reduced atmospheric moisture.
 Deforestation is also implicated with declining rainfalls and weakened monsoons in the Sahel, West Africa, Cameroon, Central Amazonia and India.

 Water Vapor and Rain.
-Our friendly Wesleyan experts posit that a thicker canopy would intercept more rain and snow, returning it to the sky as vapor.
+Our Wesleyan researchers posit that a thicker canopy would intercept more rain and snow, returning it to the sky as vapor.
 They ignore that this vapor stimulates more rain rather than floats away.

 As well, their thinning of the forest of skinny excess trees sounds interesting, but who’s counting?
 Who measures the skinny ones?
 What roads and infrastructure access the trees with what sort of machinery?